hunbernd/ExportImport/README.md

 I don't know who is the creator of this plugin, I am just maintaining it.
 If you know the creator, let me know!

 ##Compile##
-Checkout the source under src/plugins/FriendMap
+Checkout the source under src/plugins/ExportImport
 Open src/plugins/plugins.pro in a text editor
 Add this line:
 <pre>
-FriendMap \
+ExportImport \
 </pre>
 Build it like you do with other plugins